pyccel/pyccel/tutorial/const_keyword.md

     return 0
 ```

-Pyccel will recognize that a const array cannot ba changed and will raise an error similaire to:
+Pyccel will recognize that a const array cannot be changed and will raise an error similar to:
 ```
 ERROR at annotation (semantic) stage
 pyccel: